alpinegizmo/anderbuns-recipes/content/blog/asazuke/index.md

 Meanwhile: prepare the other ingredients.

-* Chop the ginger into matchsticks and cut the kombu into strips.
+* Chop the ginger into matchsticks.

+* If using kombu, cut into strips.
 The kombu can be cut with strong kitchen scissors but is pretty challenging to cut.
 It can be made a bit easier to cut by steaming it.
 The kombu is a nice addition but might not be worth it if your hands are finiky.
+We substitue 1 tsp dried wakame (already available in small pieces), which isn't quite as good but still tasty.
+We also add a bit more bontio flakes as garnish at the end.

 * Toast the sesame seeds.
 This can be done on a dry pan/skillet.
 If the seasme seeds are white, you can simply let them turn a light golden brown.
 If they are black (or white), you can wait until they start making soft popping sounds.